 Yvan Arpa is a watch industry soldier.
-In the almost 10 years I’ve known him, the projects and brands that he has worked with vary almost as much as the often crazy designs his own Artya brand is known for presenting.
-There is a charming lack of total organization to his work and company strategy, and in some ways, his agility as a business man and artist has allowed him to persist relatively well in a once proud industry now marked by uncertainly, instability, and crippling rigidity.
+In the almost 10 years I’ve known him, the projects and brands that he has worked with vary almost as much as the often crazy designs his own ArtyA brand is known for presenting.
+Despite being based in Geneva and connected to the traditional watch industry, Yvan Arpa has the charming ability to feel like a real alternative to the rank and file watchmaker and design we typically come across.
+His artisitc work and company strategy, and in some ways, his agility as a business man and artist has allowed him to persist relatively well in a once proud industry now marked by uncertainly, instability, and crippling rigidity.
 Arpa exists within the watch industry as much as he exists outside of it, viewing it from the side – despite the fact that as a Geneva resident he is quite literally situated in the heart of the where Swiss luxury timepieces are made.
-Inside all of the watches are Swiss mechanical movements – many of which are modified in-house by Artya.
+Inside all of the watches are Swiss mechanical movements – many of which are modified in-house by ArtyA.

-In 2017 Yvan’s biggest problem is not one that you might expect.
-His frustration is that given sanctions on Russia, many of his regular customers are unable to purchase his products as they quite literally can't get money outside of their country.
-Yvan Arpa is proud of the fact that many of his more avant-garde watches – with their macabre, ironic sense of humor appeal to clients in Russia and surrounding territories.
-The Swiss “rock & roll” watch designer and artist is unique in his ability to meld classic design sensibility with aesthetics he himself refers to as “crazy.”
+In 2017 Yvan’s biggest problem is a common one shared by other brands and that is – how to interface with more potential customers.
+ArtyA thrives on personal relationships and in these modern times the challenge for any watchmaker artist is always distribution and marketing.
+The Swiss “rock & roll” watch designer and artist is unique in his ability to meld classic design sensibility with aesthetics he himself sometimes giddily refers to as “crazy.”
 In an industry where shock value is as important as classicism, his polarizing designs are just what some clients want.

 A note that I’ll run through some of the 2017 Artya releases here, but check out the massive gallery for a lot more images.

-Artya watches start at about 4,400 CHF, and go up to astronomic tourbillon prices.
+ArtyA watches start at about 3,400 CHF, and go up to astronomic tourbillon prices at over $500,000 USD.
 The brand once only made “piece unique” models (two of which are shown above), with the implication that each timepiece was totally original.
 Since then, Arpa’s brand has seemingly mixed small series productions with piece unique models.
-Timepieces will bullets, blood, and skulls seem to be perpetually popular with his crowd.
+Timepieces will bullets, blood, butterflies, and skulls seem to be perpetually popular with his crowd.

 Arpa’s aesthetic isn’t all about blood and guts – even though there is a celebration of chaos in many of his designs.
+As the name of the brand implies, these are meant to be art, and in this brand’s opinion – art should not be mass produced.
 Among the new “Son of” collections (that started with Son of a Gun) for 2017 is the Son of Sea.
 These are watches with seaweed on the dials – as part of a long line of such concepts, which also includes dials with butterfly wings, spiders, tobacco, and human blood.
 The Son of Sea watches – each piece uniques, with the blue PVD-coated 44mm wide steel cases cost 7,900 CHF, unless you opt for the 137,000 CHF Son of Sea Tourbillon model.
-These aren’t to my personal taste as I prefer a bit more symmetrical structure in my timepiece designs, though I appreciate the novelty and know that Artya will have its share of takers.
+These aren’t to my personal taste as I prefer a bit more symmetrical structure in my timepiece designs, though I appreciate the novelty and know that ArtyA will have its share of takers.

 For 2017 the pièce de résistance in the Son of a Gun collection is the Son of a Gun Big Skull.
 Easily one of the most “metal” watches I’ve seen in a long, long time, the Son of a Gun Big Skull starts with a “Son of a Gun Werewolf Collection” dial, that has two sterling silver bullets on it, and here actual blood.
 The 47mm wide watch case bracelet is a string of carved skulls in silver, and over the dial is an opening and closing sterling silver skull cover.
 Easily the most wild watch I put on my wrist at Baselworld 2017, this piece unique costs 20,900 CHF.